QILINXIE02/city-explorer-api/README.md

 This was built on Node using express, dotenv and cors. react + vite for the front end

 ## Change Log
+2pm created library folders with movies.js nd and weather.js,deleted other files that are not needed

 ## Credit and Collaborations
 ChatGPT helped me with this lab

-1. Name of feature:
+1. Name of feature: weather

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1 hr

-Start time:
+Start time: 1:30pm

-Finish time:
+Finish time: 3pm

-Actual time needed to complete:
+Actual time needed to complete: 1 hr half

-2. Name of feature:
+2. Name of feature: Errors

-Estimate of time needed to complete:
+Estimate of time needed to complete: 30

-Start time:
+Start time:   3pm

-Finish time:
+Finish time: not done

-Actual time needed to complete:
+Actual time needed to complete: not done